rtmigo/prefnotifiers_flutter/README.md

 final theParameter = PrefItem<int>(storage, "TheParameter");
 ```

 Reading is is not finished yet.
 But we can already access `theParameter.value`.
-It returns default value `null`.
+By default, it returns `null`.
 We already can use this value in synchronous methods succh as widget builders:

 ```